-Here is my experience of commercial dive schools.
+This is my experience with a commercial dive school.
 Having decided to embark on a career as a commercial diver my next move was to choose a school to become a commercial diver.

-You can also read how I came to the point of becoming a commercial diver.
+You can also read about how I decided to become a commercial diver.

-In my country in Scotland, there were two dive centers offering certification course on commercial diving.
+In my country in Scotland, there were two dive centers offering certification courses for commercial diving.
 I guess the start of this new passion was not lucky enough as one of the dive centers did not have a course during that time.
 And the other one let me down by canceling just a day before I was supposed to start.

-I was doubtful when I first arrive in the facilities of PDC.
+I was doubtful when I first arrive at the PDC facilities.
 The place was empty as the guys were out for a training dive with only the secretary left at the Office.
-As I looked around watching the 6 bunks accommodation room inside a metal container, an open shower, a kitchen, a large classroom and the yard, I started to wonder if this was a good idea.
-My doubts were just only relieved when I saw the guys coming back from the dive training.
-They all welcome me, made me comfortable while I excitedly watch the gears being unloaded.
+As I looked around watching the 6-bunk accommodation room inside a metal container, an open shower, a kitchen, a large classroom, and the yard, I started to wonder if this was a good idea.
+My doubts were relieved only after I saw the guys coming back from dive training.
+They all welcomed me, made me comfortable while I excitedly watched their gear being unloaded.

 Embarking on a Journey as a commercial diver

-Series of hands-on training has led to me to develop the skills of welding both in land and underwater.
-I have done Ultra-Thermic burning (BROCO) with temperatures reaching 10,000 degrees fahrenheit burning through anything on its way and Air-Jetting using a High-Pressure Jetgun.
-I also learned Air-lifting in a knee-depth mud using a sub-sea suction tube.
+A series of hands-on training led me to develop the skills of welding both on land and underwater.
+I have done Ultra-Thermic burning (BROCO) with temperatures reaching 10,000 degrees Fahrenheit, burning through anything on its way and Air-Jetting using a High-Pressure Jetgun.
+I also learned Air-lifting in knee-depth mud using a sub-sea suction tube.

-It is inevitable that decompression sickness will set-in when you do commercial diving.
+Some experience with decompression sickness will inevitably happen when you do commercial diving.
 So it is paramount for you to learn how to competently use a Decompression Chamber.
-I admit were times when I found it hard but I also found some exercises to be fun like the Bell Run Training.
+I admit that there were times when I found it tedious, but I also discovered ways to keep my mind distracted.

-My Commercial Diving training ended up with me having 200 minutes of dive log, satisfactorily passed the exams and now a certified commercial diver.
-It was a hard feeling with a heavy heart leaving the premises of PDC and went back home.
-Fortunately, I safely arrived back home two weeks before Christmas just in time to spend the holidays with my family and relax.
+My Commercial Diving training ended up with me having 200 minutes of logged dive time.
+I successfully passed the exams and now am a certified commercial diver.
+It was hard leaving the PDC premises and my friends, going home with a heavy heart.
+Fortunately, I arrived back home two weeks before Christmas just in time to spend the holidays with my family and relax.

-During training, we find it hard that there were no recreational activities during evenings.
-So we build a patio to play snookers or pool, TV or just telling stories.
-This relatively helps us as this is a great form of relaxation.
+During training, we found it hard that there were no recreational activities in the evenings.
+We built a patio to play snooker and pool, watched TV or just chatted with each other, telling stories.
+This was a relatively good way to help us relax and unwind after long days.

-You are also trained to do all sorts of task if there are no diving activities.
-For example, if the weather does not permit diving, you can do equipment maintenance, repair works or perhaps painting metal bars will surely make most of your time.
+You are also trained to do all sorts of non-diving tasks.
+For example, if weather conditions prevent diving, you can do equipment maintenance, repairs or paint some metal bars to pass the time and ensure a high state of preparedness.

-The training was done as close as possible to actual offshore working life.
-Our instructor also told us that you can go for long periods without work.
-So having other trades or livelihood can be very useful.
-Our instructor shared to us that he drives HGV Lorries when dive work is scarce.
+Our instructor also told us that you can go long periods without work.
+So having other trades or hobbies are very useful to keep you sane.
+Our instructor shared with us that he drives a freight truck when dive work is scarce.

 Do you dream of a career in commercial diving?

-It’s not for the lot, but at some point most divers considered the life of a commercial diver.
+It’s by no means not for everyone, but at some point, most divers consider the life of a commercial diver.
 If you have any questions about the life or training of a commercial diver, leave it in the comment below, and we’ll do our best to answer them.